pandas-dev/pandas/README.md

 Or maybe through using pandas you have an idea of your own or are looking for something in the documentation and thinking ‘this can be improved’...you can do something about it!

 Feel free to ask questions on the [mailing list](https://groups.google.com/forum/?fromgroups#!forum/pydata) or on [Gitter](https://gitter.im/pydata/pandas).

+As contributors and maintainers to this project, you are expected to abide by pandas' code of conduct.
+More information can be found at: [Contributor Code of Conduct](https://github.com/pandas-dev/pandas/blob/master/.github/CODE_OF_CONDUCT.md)